JoaoVCMiranda/quisp-wiki/User-Guide-Windows.md

-# Installating Omnetpp GUI and Native Quisp on Windows OS
+# Installating OMNeT++ GUI

-## TL;DR
+## Download OMNeT++5
-* Before You Start
-* OMNeT++ Installation
-* Install Needed Tools for the GUI
-* Cloning and Building Quisp
-* Running A Simulation

-## Before You Start
-Before you begin installing OMNeT++ and Quisp, make sure you have a C++ compiler on computer.
-If you do, skip to step 1, if you don't, head to [this](https://www.tutorialspoint.com/How-do-I-set-up-C-Cplusplus-on-Eclipse-in-Windows) link and get your compiler set up and then come back and go to step 1!

-## 1- OMNeT++ Installation

-OMNeT++ is an extensible, modular, component-based C++ simulation library and framework and is used to simulate the network.
-To download it, please click [here](https://omnetpp.org/download/).
+1. download Windows build from [here](https://omnetpp.org/download/).

-OMNeT++ will be downloaded as a zip file.
+2. OMNeT++ will be downloaded as a zip file.
 Once the download is complete, extract the file, you should see these files in the extracted directory.

 ![](https://i.imgur.com/oV6n4N4.png)
+3. put it where you want.

+## Build OMNeT++5
-Run *mingwenv.cmd*, which will start a console with the MSYS bash shell.
+click `mingwenv.cmd`, which will start a console with the MSYS bash shell.

-In the shell type the following commands:
+In the shell, type the following commands:

 ```
 $ ./configure
 $ make
 ```
+and then, it starts OMNeT++ build.
 This might take a while to finish executing.

+## Check the build
 **To verify** that the installation has been successful, run the following:

 ```